01 Apr DIY Playdough

 Kate Elwin, Mum to Oscar, 12, Max, 7, and Layla, 3, tried & tested this playful craft recipe.

 Words by Kate Elwin

-- The cream of tartar would just acts as more preservative (although the salt is a good preservative too), and may add a bit more elasticity and make it smoother (or not).
-That includes salt dough that’s made in a pot on a stove or just in a bowl with hot water.
+- The cream of tartar just acts as more of a preservative (although the salt is a good preservative too), and may add a bit more elasticity and make it smoother (or not!).
+That includes the salt dough that’s made in a pot on a stove or just in a bowl with hot water.

 - Store in a zip-lock bag or airtight container IN THE FRIDGE.
 It shouldn’t dry out, but if you notice it getting a bit dry you can add a few drops of water and knead that into the dough.
 You can also add a drop or 2 of scented essential oil to make the playdough smell great!